-Ibrance is an oral targeted therapy that is a kinase inhibitor manufactured by Pfizer.
-Palbociclib is used to treat women and men with advanced or metastatic breast cancer that is hormone receptor positive and human epidermal growth factor receptor 2 (HER2) negative.
+Ibrance is an oral targeted therapy.
+It is used to treat people with advanced or metastatic breast cancer that is hormone receptor-positive and human epidermal growth factor receptor 2 (HER2) negative.
 It is used in combination with certain hormone therapies.1

 What is the ingredient in Ibrance?

 The active ingredient in Ibrance is palbociclib.1

 Palbociclib is a type of drug known as a kinase inhibitor.
 These drugs block certain proteins that control cellular functions like signaling, cell division, and survival.
 Palbociclib is a CDK 4/6 inhibitor.
 CDK4 and CDK6 are proteins that are important during a cell’s growth cycles.
 In cancer cells, CDK4 and CDK6 may be overactive, which may cause the cancer cells to grow uncontrollably.
 By blocking CDK4/6, palbociclib can help slow the growth of breast cancer cells.
 However, it may also interfere with the normal growth of healthy cells.1,2

 Hormone receptor-positive breast cancer cells are stimulated by the presence of hormones like estrogen.
 This can increase the activity of CDK4/6.
 Palbociclib is used along with certain hormone therapies to work against cancer cells in 2 ways:1,3

 What are the possible side effects of palbociclib?

 The most common side effects of palbociclib include:1